kosakovitch-2013/Lavender-Linux/README.md

 # Lavender
-A linux distro made by a teenager (idk why i said this)
+A linux distro made by a signle developer (my friend helped with the repo a bit)

 # Open source
 You can do what ever hell you want but don't mess things up tho.